310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kaoru %}
-Hnnn… Honestly, I have no will whatsoever, not with the audience full of parents with their children and couples looking all happy.
+Mmm… Honestly, I have no will whatsoever, not with the audience full of parents with their children and couples looking all happy.

 Seriously, I’m *super* jealous of the couples here… maybe I should splash water at them…
 {% endbubble %}